 Adam H. Offenhartz is a partner in the New York office of Gibson, Dunn & Crutcher.
-He is a member of Gibson Dunn’s Litigation Practice Group and focuses on commercial litigation with an emphasis on corporate control contests.
-He has handled and tried jury and non-jury cases involving mergers and acquisition battles, shareholder derivative actions, restrictive covenants, bank fraud cases, real estate valuation and earn-out disputes, copyright infringement and other matters.
+He is a member of the Gibson Dunn’s Securities Litigation, Mergers & Acquisitions and International Arbitration Practice Groups.
+Mr. Offenhartz focuses on corporate control contests, activist investor related litigation as well as shareholder plaintiff class strike suits.
+He has handled and tried jury and non-jury cases involving mergers and acquisition battles, related shareholder class and derivative actions, shareholder proposals, activist investors, board disputes, restrictive covenants in the employment context, earn-out disputes and other matters.
 Mr. Offenhartz also has an active arbitration practice with an emphasis on insurance and reinsurance disputes and cross-border disputes.
 He has also handled a number of regulatory, disciplinary and ad hoc proceedings.
 Mr. Offenhartz regularly represents plaintiffs/claimants for whom he has recovered substantial sums or achieved significant injunctive relief.

-Mr. Offenhartz was named 2011 MVP in securities litigation by Law 360 for his work in corporate control and shareholder derivative litigation, and is recognized as a leading litigator in Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms and Attorneys.
+Mr. Offenhartz was named a 2011 MVP in securities litigation by Law 360 for his work in corporate control and shareholder class strike suit litigation, and has been recognized as a leading litigator in Benchmark Litigation: The Definitive Guide to America’s Leading Litigation Firms and Attorneys.

 Mr. Offenhartz joined Gibson Dunn in 1989 after earning his Juris Doctor from the University of Chicago Law School.
 He is a graduate of Harvard College, where he received a degree in American History and Literature.